salvq/simplehttpserver/README.md

 # Steps

-1. Create dedicated folder for the files you plan to expose via http server, example `/share/Container/simplehttpserver`
+1. Create host folder for your files you plan to expose via http server, folder path example `/share/Container/simplehttpserver`
-2. Copy the files to this dedicated folder, example of `dump.txt` file location
+2. Copy the files to the host folder, example of `dump.txt` file location
 ```
 [test@NASEFCasd2 simplehttpserver]$
 [test@NASEFCasd2 simplehttpserver]$ pwd